WebClub-NITK/GDSC-NITK-Recruitments-2022/RECRUITMENT_TASKS_2022.md

 ### Tips
 1. Use your creativity to make the UI as appealing and simple to use as possible.
-2. Try to match the designs with the IRIS UI.
-3. Bonus points for prototyping.
+2. Bonus points for prototyping.
-4. Bonus points for coding the forntend in your desired language.
+3. Bonus points for coding the frontend in your desired language.

 ## Task ID: ERP for Pabbas
 #### `Cross-Platform App`